AbhinandanRoul/Project-Euler-Solutions/README.md

-# solutions-abhinandan
+# Project Euler Solutions
-This contains Project euler solutions, some codes do face a TLE, but works in small test cases.
+This contains Project euler solutions, some codes do face a TLE, but works in small test cases.(some are mere brute force methods :))